 That failure mode changes the production reliability requirements.
 Explicit error handling, defined retry policies, and circuit breakers that stop a runaway workflow before it completes on bad state and an inflated inference bill matter significantly more than most framework tutorials suggest.

-The consistent lesson from teams that have moved multi-agent workflows into production: the coordination problem is largely solved by the frameworks.
-The governance, cost, and auditability problems are still early, and underestimated.
+The consistent lesson: the coordination problem is largely solved by the frameworks.
+The governance, cost, and auditability problems are still early and underestimated and they're the ones that determine whether multi-agent systems stay in staging or make it to production.

 The honest tradeoff summary

 Multi-agent orchestration genuinely extends what AI systems can do.
 The ability to compose specialist agents into workflows that handle complex, multi-step goals is real leverage.
-The frameworks for doing it have matured quickly and are usable today in production.
+The frameworks for doing it have matured quickly.

-What hasn't kept up is the tooling for running those systems reliably at scale — with enforced access boundaries, controlled costs, and audit trails that a compliance team can actually use.
-Teams that treat governance as a first-class concern from the start spend considerably less time retrofitting it later.
+What hasn't kept up is the tooling for running those systems reliably at scale with enforced access boundaries, controlled costs, and audit trails that a compliance team can use.
+Teams that treat governance as a core concern from the start spend considerably less time retrofitting it later.

-If you're building multi-agent systems in production, I'm curious what your governance setup looks like and what problems you've actually hit.
-The framework documentation tends to be optimistic on this.
-The reality in most production deployments I've seen is messier and more interesting.
+If you're building multi-agent systems in production, what did your governance setup looks like and what problems you've actually hit - particularly around the access control and audit trail gaps.
+The framework documentation is optimistic on this.
+Drop it in the comments.

 Top comments (0)